operasoftware/devopera/articles/_posts/2014-07-23-responsive-images-use-cases-code-snippets.md

 ---
-title: Responsive images: use cases and documented code snippets to get you started
+title: 'Responsive images: use cases and documented code snippets to get you started'
 authors:
 - andreas-bovens
 intro: 'A handy list of documented examples of responsive images markup, to make you familiar with its different combined use cases.'